quicwg/wg-materials/CONTRIBUTING.md

 ## Resolving Issues

+The `open` issues in the issues list are those that we are currently or plan to discuss.
+When an issue is `closed`, it implies that the group has consensus and is not currently discussing the issue.
+If substantive new information is brought to our attention, issues can be reopened by the Chairs.

 Issues will be labeled by the Chairs as either `editorial` or `design`.

 * **Design** issues require discussion and consensus in the Working Group.
 This discussion can happen both in the issue and on the [Working Group mailing list](https://www.ietf.org/mailman/listinfo/quic), as outlined below.